suzeeparker/FRDocs_dev01-suzee/Setup/fr0302_Setup-Hardening-Ubuntu.md

 ----
 ### 1. Restart your Vultr VM and Login (<5 mins)
 ----
-1. Login the your Vultr FormR0 console and click the Restart button
+1. Login the your Vultr-FormR0 console and click the Restart button

 ![Restart VM](./images/fr0300-01_restart-vm.png "Restart VM")

-2. From your Vultr FormR0 console
+2. From your Vultr-FormR0 console

 3. Copy the root password